frox-ag/dpm-json/README.md

 {
 ```

-It is also possible to assign values with variable keys as follows
+It is also possible to assign values with variable keys as follows:
 ```
 def key = "myMap"
 dpmJson(jsonObj)[key] = "myNewValue"